Drama Teaser: Mohanlal-Ranjith Team Is Back With Something Special!

 The Official Teaser

 Well, the first official teaser of the Mohanlal starrer Drama has been released through the official Facebook page of the actor.
 The 27 seconds long teaser features Mohanlal in it.
-The fun filled teaser teaser is a whacky and innovative one and has gained the interest and attention of the audiences.
+The fun-filled teaser is whacky and innovative and has gained the interest and attention of the audiences.

 A Fun Entertainer Is On Cards